hauau/swiftgift-auth-challenge/README.md

 ## Koa

-Robust and simple framework for serving and handling web requests through async middleware.
+The robust and simple framework for serving and handling web requests through async middleware.
 There's nothing particular about it for a given task of building authentication API service.
 Minimal overhead provides great transparency and control over implementation.
 Both perfect for security sensitive application like auth API and demonstrating decisions in a code challenge.

 ## Passport